AG Moody’s Statewide Prosecutors and HCSO Shut Down Sex Trafficking Ring, Arresting Two Traffickers and Rescuing Eight Women

 According to the investigation, Maqueira De La Cal smuggled each of the eight victims into the country.
 The investigation uncovered that Maqueira De La Cal, through threats of violence, then forced the women into sex trafficking and working in adult entertainment clubs to pay off the debts incurred through the transport into the U.S. The traffickers told the victims they owed $60,000 each, withheld the women’s IDs and other documents, and forced the victims to live in close quarters under the traffickers’ control.
 One of the victims made a call to a human trafficking helpline, which notified authorities of the operation.

-Maqueira De La Cal and Leonard Garcia are both charged with 47 counts in total—including human trafficking charges.
+Maqueira De La Cal and Leonard Garcia are both charged with 47 counts each—including human trafficking charges.
 The women rescued through this operation are receiving counseling and other resources.

 Attorney General Moody’s Office of Statewide Prosecution will prosecute the case.